bernie-skipole/indi/docs/source/usage/redis_keys.rst

 Stored logged values
 ^^^^^^^^^^^^^^^^^^^^

 As well as the current values stored above, as values change, a history of data is stored within keys listed here.
 Each log is stored as a list of strings, each string being of the format Timestamp space datastring.
 This Timestamp is the time at which the data was received (Not timestamps given in the protocol - though they will be included within the data string where given).
-The datastrings are JSON strings of the data as defined above.
+The datastrings are JSON strings of the data.

 **logdata:devices**